Management Groups

 When you have a draft in a hierarchy, every Management Group in that hierarchy will be set to read-only mode.
 In the following examples, there is a draft Management Group for TestMG-1 and user is clicking TestMG.

-• Created by the currently logged in user:
+• The draft Management Group is created by the currently logged in user:

-• Not created by the currently logged in user:
+• The draft Management Group is not created by the currently logged in user:

-• Not created by the currently logged in user, but they are a Full Administrator:
+• The draft Management Group is not created by the currently logged in user, but they are a Full Administrator:

-After 72 hours, drafts are automatically discarded because a draft blocks its entire Management Group tree.
+Drafts are automatically discarded after 72 hours because a draft blocks its entire Management Group tree.

 Creating direct-based Management Groups

 Direct-based Management Groups are created using scripts.
-Two sample PowerShell scripts are provided.
+Two sample PowerShell scripts are provided below.

 • If a Management Group already exists with the same name, the script will delete and recreate it, only with the new devices provided.